 Our principal source of liquidity is our cash and cash equivalents.
-As of March 31, 2014, cash and cash equivalents totaled \$7.6 million.
+As of June 30, 2014, cash and cash equivalents totaled \$13.7 million.
+On June 24, 2014, we entered into a securities purchase agreement providing for the issuance of (i) 664,600 shares of common stock at a price of \$2.04 per share, (ii) 2,621.859 shares of Series A-3 Preferred Stock at a price of \$1,000 per share, (iii) 4,022.357 shares of Series A-4 Preferred Stock at a price of \$1,000 per share, and (iv) five year warrants to purchase up to 3,921,569 shares of common stock with an exercise price of \$2.04 per share.
+We received net proceeds of approximately \$7.9 million from the 2014 Offering.
+See Note 9, Stockholders' Equity, of our Notes to Unaudited Financial Statements contained elsewhere in this Quarterly Report on Form 10-Q for further information regarding this transaction.
 Our ability to generate revenue to fund our operations will largely depend on the success of our diabetes products and management of our legacy neurodiagnostic business to optimize cash flow.
 A low level of market interest in NC-stat DPNCheck or SENSUS, an accelerated decline in our neurodiagnostics consumables sales, or unanticipated increases in our operating costs would have an adverse effect on our liquidity and cash generated from operations.
 The following table sets forth information relating to our cash and cash equivalents: